SourabhShinde818/cypress-google-form-testing-framework/README.md

       -e2e.js in the cypress/support directory is a common naming convention for a file that centralizes e2e testing configurations and utilities for Cypress tests, but its exact purpose and content can vary based on the specific needs of your project.

+  ## In a Cypress framework that uses Mocha as the test runner, the folder structure typically follows a common pattern.
+Here's a basic overview:

+     - Integration Tests Folder: This is where your actual test files are located.
+By default, Cypress looks for these files in the cypress/integration directory.
+     - Support Folder: The cypress/support directory contains support files for your tests, such as custom commands (commands.js) and global configuration (e2e.js)
+     - Configuration File: The cypress.config.js file at the root of your project is used to configure Cypress settings.
+     - Fixture Folder: If you need to use fixtures (test data for your tests), you can place them in the cypress/fixtures directory.
+     - Screenshots and Videos : Cypress can capture screenshots and videos during test runs, which are typically saved in the cypress/screenshots and cypress/videos directories, respectively.
+     - Report Folder : By using Mochawesome-html-reporter we create standard report. it directly stores into a report folder
+     - .github folder: created Yml files to run scprit on github.